Streaming Compression of Scientific Data via weak-SINDy: Numerical experiments

 For Algorithm \ref{alg:weak-PSINDy}, we temporarily store the target vectors and feature matrix before solving the regression problems.
 Tables \ref{table:form_feature_matrix_data_vec} and \ref{table:blockmatrices_entry_sizes} show this requires saving $90,346$ entries accounting for the non-zero matrices in the block form of $\bm{G}$, and the target vectors.
 Solving the regression problems given by the feature matrix and target vectors results in $16$ coefficient vectors, each of length $153$ (one coefficient per projection function per temporal mode).
 Thus, as the data can be reconstructed by evolving the model from the coefficient vectors, it is only necessary to store the $2,448$ entries of the coefficient vectors.

 The above discussion is summarized in Table \ref{table:summary_storage_requirements}.
 In the example of the fluid flow data set, Table \ref{table:summary_storage_requirements} shows that Algorithm \ref{alg:weak-PSINDy} is more memory efficient than the streaming POD process alone in terms of both online and offline storage requirements.
+We note that further compression may be attained by leveraging structural properties of the data, such as symmetry of POD modes for the fluid data considered here, which could also lead to better reconstruction accuracy.